JetBrains/Qodana/topics/custom-profiles.md

 ```

 ## groups

+<link-summary>This block contains a list of user-defined groups for combining inspection categories and single inspections.</link-summary>

 The `groups` block is a list of user-defined groups.
 Here, you can combine inspection categories and
 single inspections, and then configure their usage in the [`inspections`](#inspections-group) block.